Travel to Kintyre

 Road & Ferry

-Recently, the Rest And Be Thankful part of the A83 has been subject to landslides attributed to climate change.
-Normally this just means you are diverted to the Old Military Road for a short while which runs parallel.
-They (BEAR) use a convoy system and you might be delayed by around ten minutes, which is minimal and they do a great job.
-It’s a harmless and almost unnoticeable diversion.
+Recently, the Rest And Be Thankful (RABT) part of the A83 has been subject to landslides attributed to climate change.
+This closes the A83 at the RABT.
+Normally this just means you’re diverted to the Old Military Road (OMR) for a short while which runs parallel.

-Most commonly, you would either drive via A82, A85 & A819, (the north part of the loop on the graphic), or drive and take two vehicle ferries, Western Ferries McInroy’s Point (Gourock) to Hunter’s Quay (Dunoon) then drive to Portavadie and take the Calmac ferry to Tarbert.
-(This is the bottom arrow on the graphic).
+- RED PINS: Alternatively and if you had enough time to plan ahead, you could drive and take two vehicle ferries and add to the adventure.
+First, the Western Ferries McInroy’s Point (Gourock) to Hunter’s Quay (Dunoon) then drive to Portavadie and take the Calmac ferry to Tarbert and continue the journey on the A83.

 - DARK GREEN PINS: If your trip aligned with the ferry timetable, it would be much easier to take the Ardrossan – Campbeltown ferry!

 - LIGHT BLUE PINS: Other alternatives would be the Ardrossan to Brodick and Lochranza to Claonaig ferries so you can fit a visit to Arran in, there’s plenty to see and do!

 We’ve included relevant links and as you can see there are quite a few alternative routes to consider.